 If you suspect your pan isn't performing at its best, try the fried egg test - fry an egg in the skillet with one tablespoon of cooking oil and see how it does.
 If it sticks badly to the pan, it's reseasoning time.

-We hope you enjoy many happy years ahead, cooking on your well-seasoned griddle pan!
+We hope you have many happy years ahead, cooking on your well-seasoned griddle pan!

 Comments will be approved before showing up.